Reconstructing the Geometry of Random Geometric Graphs: Definitions and Parameters

 \subsubsection{Graph Model}

 Let ${\bf V}$ be a nonempty finite index set.
 We construct the random (simple) graph $G=G({\bf V},M,\mu,\rp)$ in the following way.
 The graph $G$ has vertex set ${\bf V}$.
 Let $\{X_i\}_{i\in {\bf V}}$ be i.i.d. random points in $M$ generated according to the probability measure $\mu$.
 Each pair of distinct vertices $i$ and $j$ are connected by an edge in $G$ with probability $\rp(\|X_i-X_j\|)$ independently.
-Here is the formal definition of the graph.
+We give the following formal definition of the graph.